Skip to main content

 When the proposal is processed (for example, the block is finalized), all new results and new votes are persisted in the blockchain storage, ready to be consumed.

-Future execution flow
+Task execution flow

-Future execution includes the following steps, as shown in the diagram below:
+Task execution includes the following steps, as shown in the diagram below:

-2. Node 1 asynchronously executes the Future.
+2. Node 1 asynchronously executes the Plugin (MathPlugin), providing a Task result.

 3. When Node 1 is elected as the proposer for a block (H+N), it inserts the result (6) to be recorded.